 Pathways to Careers in Global Law

 There are a variety of paths to a fulfilling career in global law.
-The Office of Career Services also provides individual career counseling, programs on global law careers, links to global law job search websites and a career resource library.
+The Center for Co-op and Career Services also provides individual career counseling, programs on global law careers, links to global law job search websites and a career resource library.

 The School of Law offers a vibrant LLM program for foreign law graduates.
 LLM candidates take classes with JD students from throughout the US and world and obtain hands-on practical experience in legal placements with US employers.